pappasam/coc-jedi/README.md

 ### jedi.diagnostics.enable

-Enables (or disables) diagnostics provided by Jedi
+Enables (or disables) diagnostics provided by Jedi.

 - type: `boolean`
-- default: `true`
+- default: `false`

+**Note:** This is disabled by default because Jedi's syntax checking is not supported for new syntax in Python 3.10+.
+For a detailed discussion on this topic, please refer to [this issue](https://github.com/pappasam/jedi-language-server/issues/187).

 ### jedi.diagnostics.didOpen